Clotto42524/Clotto42524/README.md

 ## Background

-10 years in Product Management and Product Operations (SimCorp, AVIV Group, Babbel, and others), now applied to infrastructure work: I bring an operational eye for reliability, documentation, and stakeholder communication that's often missing from purely technical profiles.
+10 years in Product Management and Product Operations (SimCorp, AVIV Group, Babbel, and others), now applied to infrastructure work: I bring a detail-oriented, highly analytical mindset combined with a deep understanding of user needs and stakeholder communication that's often missing from purely technical profiles.
+My favorite questions: "What problem are we solving?" and "Why is this a problem?"

 ## Skills & Certifications

-**Certified:** AWS Cloud Practitioner
-**In progress:** AWS Solutions Architect Associate
+**In progress:** AWS Cloud Practitioner, AWS Solutions Architect Associate

 **Working with:** AWS · Terraform · Kubernetes · GitHub Actions · Linux · Python